 “Now, we have the miracle of being able to do searches in digitized newspapers and, as a consequence, I have, by using the words negro designer, decorator, or interior decorator, found dozens of Black interior designers who were established as early as 1910,” Adams says.
 “There’s still a lot of work left to do on assessing their work and how good it was.”

-Thankfully, his hours of research have yielded some fascinating results, specifically regarding two designers: Harold Curtis Brown and Sogata.
+Thankfully, his countless hours of research have yielded some fascinating results, specifically regarding two designers: Harold Curtis Brown and Sogata.
 “This knowledge and these men's legacies were already there, and some people are already aware, but the frustrating thing is that I have yet to find enough about them,” Adams says.

 A Disappearing Act